VulcanJS/vulcan-next/docs/features.md

 Jest for the custom server
 Fullstack cypress testing/coverage of the custom server

+### Next

+Remove debug routes from bundle during build
+Remove private route during static export?

  ### Others

-Remove debug routes from bundle
-Remove private route during static export
 Pure JS support (no TS), in cypress, in code, in storybook, in jest...
 Performance testing?
-A way to debug which files are built in TypeScript Default styling for MDX, using Material UI
+A way to debug which files are transpiled by TypeScript/included in the build Easy opt out of MDX
-Easy opt out of MDX
+Easy opt out of i18n
 Prettier config
 Doc for the perfect VS Code setup
 TypeScript/Eslint security rules
-Included docs, not bundled at build time
-Select pages bundled at build time?
+Documentation page
-Demo TypeScript for dynamic component
+Demo TypeScript for dynamic component (Plotly for instance, Leaflet etc.)
-USe ES6 in webpack configs, next.config (see electron-react-boilerplate for a demo) Reproduction of various small issues
-Mock of next packages from storybook, in jest Efficient plug to Vulcan
+USe ES6 in webpack configs, next.config (see electron-react-boilerplate for a demo) Mock of next packages from storybook, in jest Efficient plug to Vulcan
-Define Vulcan package standard
 VS code debugging
 SSR disabling
+Slimer docker image/faster docker computation